markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x16 - PREDATORS

+A terrifying enemy reveals itself to be more powerful than when first encountered.

+Uprisings on former Drago-Kadzai worlds has begun in earnest.

+A courier delivers a chilling message.

 ### EPISODE 02x15 - MERGERS

 A great wedding is held with anyone of importance in attendance at the Marquis estate, but a pleasant surprise awaits everyone.

 Attempts are made to create and strengthen alliances.

-A terrifying enemy reveals itself to be more powerful than when first encountered.
+The races and fights are coming to a head as the season ends.

 ### EPISODE 02x14 - CODE 505